meaniebeanie22/meaniebeanie22.github.io/chapters/end-of-the-first-days-fighting.md

 the space in the stern of an open boat not occupied by the thwarts (seats)
 # :x magazine
 Powder/shot storage, not a little box you put into a rifle!
+# :x buccsnow
+Again, Stevenson is using different words to describe the mutineers based on their current actions and motives - from mutineers, to pirates, to buccaneers.